-When planning a wedding, it’s very common for things to quickly get out of control.
-Not because of the bride and groom, however, but because of what the bride and groom thinks is important.
-While every, tiny little detail may seem important, the fact is, it isn’t.
+When planning a wedding, it’s very common for things to get out of control quickly.
+However, not because of the bride and groom, but because of what the bride and groom think is important.
+While every tiny little detail may seem important, the fact is, it isn’t.
 Some details are just not worth the sleepless nights.
 Think about it, is it really necessary to fight over the invitation font when most guests aren’t even going to remember what your invitations looked like?
 Of course not!
-However, here are a few things your guests will remember, so pay attention.
+However, here are a few things your guests will remember at your wedding, so pay attention.

 1.)
 The Entertainment.
 I can’t tell you how many weddings I’ve gone to that were absolutely gorgeous, but I didn’t have a good time.
-It doesn’t matter how beautiful the room is or how delicious the food is, if there’s nothing to do but stand around and watch you cut cake, it’s basically the same thing as going out to a nice dinner with everyone you know.
-Oh and two people are also getting married.
-You don’t have to spend a lot of money on entertainment, but if you want your guests to enjoy themselves you should at least spend some.
-The number one reason guests leave a wedding early is because they weren’t having fun, so if you want them to stay, show them a good time!
+It doesn’t matter how beautiful the room is or how delicious the food is.
+If there’s nothing to do but stand around and watch you cut the cake, it’s basically the same as going out to a nice dinner with everyone you know.
+Oh, and two people are also getting married.
+You don’t have to spend much on entertainment, but if you want your guests to enjoy themselves, you should at least spend some.
+The number one reason guests leave a wedding early is because they aren’t having fun, so if you want them to stay, show them a good time!

 3.)
 The Love.
-By far one of my favorite moments of the wedding is when the groom sees the bride for the first time in her wedding dress, as well as the looks on their faces when they’re exchanging their vows.
-It makes me feel more connected to the couple to see how much they love each other!
-However, at the last wedding I attended, I missed out on all of this.
-Not because there was 300 people there, but because there was just poor seating arrangement and the bride and groom had no microphone.
-People want to see you and they want to hear what you’re saying.
-Otherwise you’re just making them sit in the sun for 30 minutes while you and your fiancé appear to have a polite conversation and kiss at the end.
+One of my favorite moments of the wedding is when the groom sees the bride for the first time in her wedding dress and looks on their faces when they exchange their vows.
+Seeing how much they love each other makes me feel more connected to the couple!
+However, at the last wedding, I attended, I missed out on all of this.
+Not because were 300 people there, but because there was just poor seating arrangement and the bride and groom had no microphone.
+People want to see you, and they want to hear what you’re saying.
+Otherwise, you’re just making them sit in the sun for 30 minutes while you and your fiancé appear to have a polite conversation and kiss at the end.